leykunget/Basic-R-Training-2026/README.md

 **Authors:** [Leykun Getaneh](https://github.com/leykunget) and [Yebelay Berehan](https://github.com/Yebelay)

 Welcome to the **Basic-R-Training-2026** repository!
 This repository contains all the slides and materials for the R programming training.
-The training covers key topics.

 ------------------------------------------------------------------------